 To fill the void left when grape crops failed, beet juice was added to fermentation vats to bulk up production.
 Merchants brought in foreign wine and even made wine from imported dried raisins.

 Some of these measures were encouraged by the French government.
 They relaxed importation duties during shortages to ensure its population had enough wine.
+As a French citizen, wine is a right bestowed upon you at birth.

 However, often liquid sold as wine contained no grape juice at all.
 Furthermore, barrels of falsified solution were often labelled with famous names of French wine regions including Bordeaux and Bourgogne.